Triathlon at the Summer Olympics: Qualification

-Competition
+Competition format

 The Olympic triathlon is composed of two medal events, one for men and the other for women.
 Both use the same distances of 1.5 km, 40 km, and 10 km.
 Mass starts are used and drafting is allowed during the cycling phase.

 Because of the variability of courses and uncontrollable conditions, official time based records are not kept for the triathlon.
 This rule applies to Olympic games as well.

 Changes for Tokyo 2020

-In the Olympic games, held in Tokyo, there will be the inclusion of a mixed relay race.
-Teams of two men and two women will compete on a course consisting of a 300m swim, 8 km cycle, and 2 km run before tagging a teammate.
+In the Olympic games, held in Tokyo, there was an inclusion of a mixed relay race.
+Teams of two men and two women competed on a course consisting of a 300m swim, 8 km cycle, and 2 km run before tagging a teammate.

 Nations

 The following nations have taken part in the triathlon competition.